jslabovitz/rcite/docs/StyleGuide.md

 by using `add`.
 Now, what does the `add sep` mean in comparison to the simple `add`?

-`add sep` indicates that the following item is a *seperator*, as opposed to a *BibTeX `field`*.
+`add sep` indicates that the following item is a *separator*, as opposed to a *BibTeX `field`*.
 Fields can be defined in the BibTeX file, but they can also be empty, and in this case problems might arise.